A partial defense of algebraic relationalism: The Equivalence Claim

 It might be worth emphasizing that Rynasiewicz's ([1992]) conclusion that algebraicism does not help solve the infamous hole argument is independent from the equivalence between manifoldism and algebraicism that I will argue against.
 Whether or not they are equivalent, algebraicism has the analogous problem of manifoldism that algebraic models can be isomorphic but distinct (in the same sense that spacetime models can be isomorphic but distinct), giving rise to its own version of the hole argument.
-Like many authors in the literature, I believe that the key to solve or dissolve the argument lies elsewhere beyond the scope of this paper.
+Like many authors in the literature, I believe that the key to solve or dissolve the argument lies elsewhere beyond the scope of this paper.\footnote{I argue elsewhere in favor of the approach that appeals to a new logico-mathematical foundation, the Univalent Foundations.}